 Development teams and Testing teams have long remained at locked horns with each other for responsibilities related to software quality.
-Of course the only reason is incorrect and insufficient planning at the software conceptualization phase.
-Various software development workflows have evolved in the recent years to closely integrate software development with testing as a continuous and ongoing activity.
+Of course, the only reason is incorrect and insufficient planning at the software conceptualization phase.
+Various software development workflows have evolved in recent years to closely integrate software development with testing as a continuous and ongoing activity.

 Extreme Programming or better known as XP programming is ready for Agile Testing adopted by software testing companies to integrate with software development.
 This method is focused on business results which remain dynamic to suit customer expectations at all times.
 It adopts the approach of continuous testing with immediate modifications and improvements as required.

-The entire development team along with the QA teams is responsible for quality of the software.
+The entire development team along with the QA teams is responsible for the quality of the software.
 An amazing solution drawing out the best from both the testers and the developers tightly integrating their skills, complementing each other to deliver promising software testing services.

 The name itself derives from the fact that it pushes the Testing and Development practices to extreme levels of perfection to achieve the desired results.